StateSmith/tutorial-3/lesson-4/cpp-gcc/README.md

-# C - Welcome!
+# C++ - Welcome!
-This example uses gcc for convenience, but you can use any C99 compiler you like.
+This example uses gcc for convenience, but you can use any C++ compiler you like.

 The only GCC specific things are:
 - the tiny build shell script `build_run.sh`